 Tree Giveaway Success!

-City staff gave away 200 bare-root saplings at the first tree giveway event on December 5, at the TD Saturday Market.
+City staff gave away 400 bare-root saplings at two tree giveaway events in December and January.
 Residents who receive the trees were encouraged to post a photo on social media, along with the hashtag #PlantGVL.

 THe TREE FUND

 City-community partnerships like the Greenville Tree Foundation (PDF), which was established to enhance funding for tree planting in the city, have been very successful in supplementing Greenville's natural beauty.
 Through the foundation, residents can donate money to have trees planted within a park, in a public open space, along a greenway, or in the public right-of-way on their street.

 Anyone can donate toward ongoing tree plantings throughout the city.
 Please note: donations used to support ongoing efforts will not receive a specific tree.
 If you are interested in planting a specific tree, please contact our parks grounds division at 864-467-4350.